 Review the files on the Files & Uploads page.
 To update a file that contains references to course-related dates, you must complete the following steps.

 If you use the same file name when you upload a revised file, links to that file in course components and course handouts will continue to work correctly.
 If you rename a file and then upload it, you must also update all links to the original file name.
-See Identify a Course Handout or Add a Link to a File.
+See Add a Course Handout or Add a Link to a File.

 Add initial wiki articles.